 Once she’s standing, Scarlet brushes away Elaine’s hands and then Hamfrd’s.
 Looks where the big man has pointed.

-“Who the hell is that?” she asks, watching as a thick, broad-shouldered bald man battles several more trolls all on his own, armed with only a hatchet.
+“Who the hell is that?” she asks, watching as a thick, broad-shouldered bald man finishes off several more trolls all on his own, armed with only a hatchet.

 * * *

 Rock swears gleefully at the creatures as he cuts them down.